PQSB/blog-robotica-servicio-25-26/p6/README_P6.md

 - tag corners coordinates in pixel coordinates.
 - K.
 - distortion coefficients.
 - tag corners coordinates in the tag reference system.

 To do this, the method is formulated as a sequence of coordinate‑frame transformations.
 The goal is to get:

 **robot2world = tag2world · camera2tag · robot2camera**

+##### Main Matrices:

 - ***robot2camera:***

-  From the SDF, the camera2robot matrix is obtained.
-However, the inverse must be calculated to obtain robot2camera, since it is needed to move from the robot to the camera reference system.
-This matrix is fixed and depends only on how the camera is mounted on the robot.
+  Calculated as the inverse of the camera2robot matrix obtained from the SDF.
+It is used to move from the robot reference frame to the camera reference frame.
+This transformation is fixed and depends only on how the camera is mounted on the robot.

 - ***camera2tag:***

+  Calculated as the inverse of the tag2camera matrix obtained from cv2.solvePnP.
+It is used to move from the camera reference frame to the tag reference frame.
+Since the tag coordinate system used by solvePnP does not match the tag coordinate system defined in the world, an additional rotation is applied to align both frames.

 - ***tag2world:***
+  Constructed from the known position and orientation of the tag in the world reference frame.
+It is used to move from the tag reference frame to the world reference frame and only depends on how the tag is placed in the environment.

 ### NAVIGATION:
 For navigation, a **bump & go** exploration algorithm has been implemented using laser information and a state machine.